-William A. Ampofo II is vice president, Supply Chain, Boeing Global Services, a division with operations in over 70 countries and more than 300 locations around the world.
-In this capacity, Ampofo leads all aspects of the supply chain function, including distribution and component and engine maintenance repair and overhaul (MRO), and is responsible for delivering high-quality, efficient and repeatable service offerings to the end customer.
-Additionally in October 2020, Ampofo was named to a two-year assignment leading Boeing’s Supply Chain Operations Council, during which he also will serve on the Boeing Executive Council.
-In this role, he will be responsible for driving supply chain functional excellence across the enterprise through our people, processes and tools, as well as ensuring Boeing remains focused on its next-generation production system and services operational lifecycle.
+Ampofo also leads the Global Services Supply Chain function, a division with operations in over 70 countries and more than 300 locations around the world.
+In this capacity, he leads all aspects of the supply chain function, including distribution and component and engine maintenance, repair and overhaul (MRO), and is responsible for delivering high-quality, efficient and repeatable service offerings to the end customer.

-Prior to this appointment, Ampofo served as vice president for the Business Aviation, General Aviation & OEM Services business unit, where he held P&L responsibilities, successfully establishing Boeing as a market leader in this sector.
-Ampofo joined the company as senior vice president of Global Operations and Supply Chain for Aviall, a Boeing Company subsidiary, where he was responsible for operations, supply chain, capital facilities, global repair services, quality and the chemical management business.
+Ampofo previously served as vice president for the Business Aviation, General Aviation & OEM Services business unit organization, where he held profit and loss responsibilities, successfully establishing Boeing as a market leader in this sector.
+Ampofo joined the company as senior vice president of Global Operations and Supply Chain for Aviall, a Boeing subsidiary, where he was responsible for operations, supply chain, capital facilities, global repair services, quality and the chemical management business.

-Before joining The Boeing Company in April 2016, Ampofo spent 22 years at United Technologies Corporation (UTC), holding roles of increasing responsibility in finance, information technology, corporate strategy and operations at its corporate headquarters, Pratt & Whitney, Sikorsky and UTC Aerospace Systems (UTAS) divisions.
-While at UTAS, Ampofo served as vice president, Supply Chain, Commodity and Cost Management, responsible for leading its One-Company Supply Chain initiative and driving sourcing and cost reduction strategies across its $5 billion supply base.
+Before joining The Boeing Company in April 2016, Ampofo spent 22 years at United Technologies Corporation (UTC), holding roles of increasing responsibility in finance, information technology, corporate strategy and operations at its corporate headquarters and its Pratt & Whitney, Sikorsky and UTC Aerospace Systems (UTAS) divisions.
+While at UTAS, Ampofo served as vice president of Supply Chain, Commodity and Cost Management, responsible for leading its One-Company Supply Chain initiative and driving sourcing and cost reduction strategies across its $5 billion supply base.

-William is a member of Executive Leadership Council (ELC) and currently serves on the board of directors for the General Aviation Manufacturers Association (GAMA) and the Dallas Regional Chamber (DRC).
-In addition, he is a past advisory board member for Howard University’s Supply Chain Center of Excellence.
+Ampofo is a member of Executive Leadership Council and currently serves on the board of directors for the General Aviation Manufacturers Association and the Dallas Regional Chamber as well as the board of trustees for Cheshire Academy in Cheshire, Connecticut.
+In addition, he is a past advisory board member for Howard University’s Center of Excellence in Supply Chain Management.

-Ampofo has a bachelor’s degree in finance from Adelphi University and a Master of Business Administration from George Washington University, and he has completed executive education coursework at the University of Virginia’s Darden School of Business, Institute Superieur de Gestion in Paris, France, and INSEAD.
+Ampofo has a bachelor’s degree in finance from Adelphi University and a Master of Business Administration from George Washington University.
+He has completed executive education coursework at the University of Virginia Darden School of Business, Institut Supérieur de Gestion in Paris and INSEAD.